 Here are the math activities we have in our math centers for spring.
 In our centers, I like to add flower counters to these centers.
 If you have mini erasers, they work great as well!

 The spring comparing numbers center gives my students a chance to review the symbols greater than, less than, and equal to.

 Fact families are a great way to practice fact fluency with your students.
 We practice them all the time!
 In this spring math center, students match the nest families with the bird equations.

 Balanced Equations can be a tricky concept for students to understand.
 Honeycomb equations are a way to practice matching equations to make them balanced.
 Do your students struggle with this?

 Find, Tally, Graph & Solve Activities

 Find, Tally, Graph, and Solve activities are always a favorite with my students.
-We have them in our match centers all year long.
+We have them in our math centers all year long.